 Located in the Craftsman's Valley section of the park, Dollywood's Grist Mill is over 100 years old, and while the outside of the building is a sight to marvel at, the real attraction is just inside; sweet, buttery, cinnamon bread.
 Watch as the bakers prepare the loaves in front of you and try not to let your knees buckle when the scent of freshly baked bread fills your nostrils.

-The wait was long (perhaps a half-hour) but that didn't stop my partner and me from grabbing a loaf along with apple butter and icing.
+The wait was long (perhaps a half-hour) but that didn't stop my partner and me from grabbing a loaf along with apple butter and icing as the topping.
 The loaf, which is $6.99, is easily a treat for 2-4 people.

 The bread is warm and sugary, making napkins a must for this yeasty treat.
 Between the apple butter and the icing, we both preferred the icing, making the sweet treat even more decadent than possible.